josephbill/blogsample/README.md

 conditional statements allow us to control the flow of programs based of conditions

 1. if statement (else if and else )

+### Functions
+- reusable blocks of code , that can take input , process it and return a desired output.

+1. Function declarations : when you need that can be hoisted what is hoisting ? a function is accessible before its declaration in code
+2. Function expressions : variable values are actual functions When we need a function that should not be hoisted